-Obesity occurs when excess energy is converted into fat and stored as fat in the dog or cat's connective tissue.
+A pet can become overweight when excess energy is converted into fat and stored in the dog or cat's connective tissue.
 This accumulation of body fat may be gradual over many years or it may be rapid, depending on the difference between energy intake and energy use.
-Animals weighing 20 percent or more over ideal body weight are considered obese.

 - Excess caloric intake is the most common cause.
-The pet consumes too much food and does not expend the energy required to use the calories and maintain normal body weight. t or giving excessive treats or table scraps.
+The pet consumes too much food, like excessive treats or table scraps, and does not expend the energy required to use the calories and maintain ideal body condition.

-- Genetic predisposition may contribute to obesity, especially in certain breeds.
-For example, Labrador retrievers, beagles, basset hounds and dachshunds seem to be more susceptible to obesity than some of the other sporting or working breeds.
+- Genetic predisposition may be a contributing factor, especially in certain breeds.
+For example, Labrador Retrievers and Beagles seem to be more susceptible to being overweight than some of the other sporting or working breeds.

 Weight Reduction Guidelines

-The following feeding guidelines for pets who are overweight or have the tendency to become overweight are presented as suggestions.
+The following feeding guidelines for overweight cats and overweight dogs, and those who have the tendency to become overweight, are presented as suggestions.
 They are not intended to replace the advice of a veterinarian.